wp-plugins/flexytalk-widget/readme.txt

 **FREE PLAN:**

-After registering for a free trial account, you can enjoy all the functions of FlexyTalk within minutes.
-No credit card or any payment information needed to signup for the Free Plan.
+After registering for a Free Plan account, you can enjoy all the functions of FlexyTalk within minutes.
+No credit card or any payment information needed to signup!
 It includes: